-Dividend income slightly decreased by HK\$183,986 (or 2.6%) to HK\$6,770,913 as compared to last year.
+Dividend income increased by HK\$1,376,004 (or 20.3%) to HK\$8,146,917 as compared to last year.
+The increase was mainly due to increase in holding of shares in the first half of the financial year.

-During the year, the Group recorded a realised gain on disposal of trading securities of HK\$1,514,643 (2017: HK\$238,828) and a realised gain on disposal of available-for-sale financial assets of HK\$6,304,733 (2017: HK\$6,355,753).
-The gain on disposal of available-for-sale financial assets was attributable mainly to the sale of various securities, including New World Development Company Limited (stock code: 17), BOC Hong Kong (Holdings) Limited (stock code: 2388) and Sunevision Holdings Limited (stock code: 8008), at a total consideration of approximately of HK\$6,386,000.
+During the year, the Group recorded a realised gain on disposal of trading securities of HK\$1,580,466 (2018: HK\$1,514,643).
+Upon the adoption of HKFRS 9 on 1 April 2018, the Group elected all long term equity investment, which was previously classified as "available-for-sale financial assets", as "FVTOCI equity investment".
+During the year, the Group realised a gain of HK\$3,634,562, which was directly transferred from fair value reserve (non-recycling) to retained profits.
+The gain on disposal of FVTOCI equity investment was attributable mainly to the sale of various securities, including CLP Holdings Limited (stock code: 2) and New World Development Company Limited (stock code: 17), at a total consideration of approximately of HK\$6,000,000.
+In last year, the Group realised a gain on disposal of available-for-sale financial assets of HK\$6,304,733 and recorded in the statement of profit or loss under HKAS 39.